Kequc/async-cacheify/README.md

 ## Flush

-It is possible to force the function to run by using `flush`, the example below flushes the cache twice.
+It is possible to force the function to run by using `flush`.

+The example below flushes the cache twice and runs the function three times.
 If there is already an invocation running that invocation will finish in the background and complete as normal but new invocations will wait for the new one.

 ```javascript
 const cacheify = require('async-cacheify');